-3. .
-The program is available upon request to Devco n's employees, their designate ed representatives, su ubcontractors and Cal OSHA agencies.
+3. The program is available upon request to Dev vcon's employe ees, their designate d representatives, su bcontractors and Cal OSHA agencies.

 4. The office, shop and job site will have a designated person (usually the supervisor) responsible for the program.
 Outside consultants will be used as needed to assist in the effort and training of key people as necessary.